beeinger/world-overpopulation/README.md

 Furthermore, we will evaluate the chosen technology and charting methods to ensure a comprehensive understanding of the topic at hand.

-# Data Preparation

-### World Bank data

-An initial exploratory analysis was conducted after preparing the data, which was mostly clean with some missing values for years before 1992.
-The data contained some regions and groups of countries, which were removed by filtering out rows with an empty string as the Region, indicating they were regions themselves.
-This data was separated in a metadata file and then inner joined with the population growth data on the Country.Code column, resulting in only country-level data.

-The country-level data was reshaped to a long format with each row representing a country and year.
-The population growth rate was calculated by multiplying the population by the growth rate and summing the results.
-Finally, the worldwide population growth rate was obtained by dividing the sum of the weighted growth rates by the sum of the population.
-The already calculated worldwide population growth rate was also saved in a separate dataset for comparison purposes.

-The libraries - `scales`, `dplyr`, `gridExtra` and `tidyverse` were used to prepare the data.
-The `scales` library was used to format the numbers in the plots, `dplyr` was used to reshape the data, `gridExtra` was used to arrange the plots in a grid and `tidyverse` was used to filter out the regions and groups of countries.

-Since the datasets from the World Bank data are in the same format, most of the analysis was abstracted away into a function that will be used further in the paper to prepare, clean and format the data for visualisations.

-### Other sources

-While most of the paper is based on data from the World Bank, there are also two other sources - United Nations and Our World in Data.
-These two sources are completely different from the World Bank and needed their own data preparation and cleaning.
-Also the data from the data from the UN came in Excel format, which needed another library - `readxl` to be read into R.

-Both of these were handled without creating abstraction functions as they were used only once in code, additionally the data from the Our World in Data was already in a long format, so it only needed to be cleaned, while the data from the UN needed to be reshaped to a long format, similarly to the World Bank data.

-More information about the data sources can be found in the Sources of Data chapter.

 # Population Worldwide

 ![](README_files/figure-markdown_github/population_worldwide-1.png)